Troubleshoot Mini Split Not Cooling

 Essentially, this will prevent the refrigerant from escaping when the lines are disconnected in the next step.

-I take pictures when I do work on things I am unfamiliar with for future reference.
+I take pictures when I work on things I am unfamiliar with.

 Prepare Refrigerant Bundle